 Setting Up a Personal Defined Benefit Plan

-• Permanence: To ensure compliance, a defined benefit plan must be in place for at least five years.
-Plans that are quickly terminated can be red flags and subject to regulatory scrutiny.
+- Permanence: A defined benefit plan needs to be in place for at least five years.
+Plans established that are quickly terminated are often indicators and open to regulatory scrutiny.

 401(k) Plans

-401(k)s are available to private companies of any size, and are highly tailorable.
-Employees may postpone their salary as contributions, and employers can make annual contributions.
+401(k)s are available to businesses of any size, and are highly tailorable.
+Employees may defer their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan